trzy/Supermodel/Docs/README.txt

                     may slow down Supermodel on weaker computers.
 Supermodel's performance can frequently be improved by lowering the PowerPC frequency (25 MHz works in many games).
-In some games, this will cause timing problems.
-The optimum value for this setting will vary from game to game and system to system.
-Valid values are 1 to 1000.
+In some games, this will cause timing problems and jerky performance.
+The optimum frequency will vary from game to game and system to system.
+Valid values for <f> are 1 to 1000.

     ----------------